All Episodes

 It really is, folks.

-I'm just trying to think.
+I'm just trying to think, is there anything this audacious?

 No, no, the Republicans were involved with that.

-They wanted to they wanted to make a point.
+They wanted to make a point.

 I'll give you that.

-But this for two and a half years we have wanton, blatant economic sabotage or destruction of the private sector.
+But this, for two and a half years, we have wanton, blatant economic sabotage or destruction of the private sector.

-And by the way, we know that's what it is now, because that's what the Democrats are accusing the Republicans of doing purposely sabotaging.
+And by the way, we know that's what it is now because that's what the Democrats are accusing the Republicans of doing, purposely sabotaging.

-That's that's the little piece of information that tells us exactly what the Democrats think they are doing.
+That's the little piece of information that tells us exactly what the Democrats think they are doing.

 It is sabotage.